Medication Search: Apo-Cilazapril

 What form(s) does this medication come in?

-Each yellow, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "1" on the other, contains anhydrous cilazapril 1 mg as cilazapril monohydrate.
+Each yellow, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "1" on the other side contains anhydrous cilazapril 1 mg as cilazapril monohydrate.
 Nonmedicinal ingredients: microcrystalline cellulose, starch, sodium stearyl fumarate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, and yellow ferric oxide.

-Each dusty rose, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "2.5" on the other, contains anhydrous cilazapril 2.5 mg as cilazapril monohydrate.
+Each dusty rose, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "2.5" on the other side, contains anhydrous cilazapril 2.5 mg as cilazapril monohydrate.
 Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, red ferric oxide, sodium stearyl fumarate, starch, and titanium dioxide.

-Each reddish-brown, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "5" on the other, contains anhydrous cilazapril 5 mg as cilazapril monohydrate.
+Each reddish-brown, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "5" on the other side, contains anhydrous cilazapril 5 mg as cilazapril monohydrate.
 Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, red ferric oxide, sodium stearyl fumarate, and starch.

 How should I use this medication?